sohamm17/pipe_schedule/README.md

 2. `ilp/ilp_pyomo.py`: `pyomo` constraint optimization solution.
 3. `ilp/ilp_scipy.py`: `scipy` constraint optimization solution.

+Datasets:
+Random pipelines are generated using UUnifast algorithm.
+All the dataset files are `pickle` files.
+1. `dataset_*` files are for uniprocessor and runtime experiments.
+2. `pipelines_*` files are for multiprocessor experiments.

 Helper function files:
 1. `utility.py`: Some helper functions for utilization, RMS bound and other calculations.
 2. `pipeline.py`: Most functions related to a pipeline are here.
 For example, end-to-end delay, loss-rate, etc.